-Perspective | ‘We saw this coming’: Flock a case-study in riding out the coronavirus economy
+Perspective | ‘We saw this coming’: Flock is a case study in riding out the coronavirus economy

 Though she initially cut the five-member maintenance staff, she has since rehired two of them.

-Every staffer has retained health care benefits and, except for executives, the 5 percent match on the 401(k) retirement plan remains.
+Every staffer has retained health-care benefits and, except for executives, the 5 percent match on the 401(k) retirement plan remains.
 (Wise is a big believer in long-term savings.)

 Business is not bad.
 In fact, Flock is using the shutdown to expand a nascent home-repair business — think plumbing, electrical, emergency — called BirdWatch to capitalize on people sitting around the house, thinking up “to-do” lists.

 Flock is a holding company.
 Its biggest and most lucrative division is Nest, which manages the 1,000 rentals of single-family homes and condos in the District and supplies 75 percent of Flock’s revenue.
 Nest charges 90 percent of one month’s rent to find and land a tenant and then collects a monthly management fee of 8 percent of the rent for a condo and 10 percent for a house.
-Nest revenue is down 40 percent so far due to the pandemic lockdowns that have devastated the U.S. economy, but is slowly clawing back.
+Nest revenue is down 40 percent so far because of the pandemic shutdowns that have devastated the U.S. economy, but it is slowly clawing back.

+Wise said the average delinquency rate on Flock apartment rentals hovered near 3.75 percent in April and May, compared with 2 percent pre-pandemic.

+“Our portfolio is higher-end properties that are typically filled with folks, for the moment at least, who are in safer, white-collar jobs,” Wise said.
+“We consider ourselves very lucky because I see areas nationally with delinquencies in the 30-percent range.”

-Interestingly, Wise said Nest is performing better than expected because of the effect of the virus on human behavior.
+Interestingly, Wise said, Nest is performing better than expected because of the effect of the virus on human behavior.

 “There have been people moving out of New York, coming to D.C., to escape the crowd and shutdown,” she said.
-“There have been some breakups, couples who couldn’t live in close proximity.
+“There have been some breakups, couples who couldn’t live together.
 Some people are moving back home.
 Some are combining households to save money.
 Some are moving from condos into homes.”

-Wise said she and her executive team had been discussing the coronavirus threat since late 2019.
+Wise said she and her executive team had been discussing the coronavirus threat since early January.
 After hearing what happened in Wuhan, China, which shut down its city and told everyone to stay home for weeks, they started planning.

 “We saw this coming,” Wise said.
 “The second week of March, we started outlining a shift from in-person workspaces to moving everybody home.
 We began mulling different scenarios and their impact on our business.
 How can we manage what we can’t touch?”